-ILSI Europe hosts, sponsors, and co-organizes a variety of scientific events.
-These include independent symposia; workshops; hands-on scientific training; and sessions held as part of the program of larger scientific and professional meetings.
+ILSI Europe hosts, sponsors, and co-organises a variety of scientific events.
+These include independent symposia, workshops, webinars, hands-on scientific trainings and sessions held as part of the program of larger scientific conferences or professional meetings.

 - Dr Isabelle Guelinckx, Scientific Program Director, ILSI Europe, BE

 - Dr Helena Kandarova, ERT, ESTIV President, Senior scientist at CEM, SAS, SK

 SpeakersTalk 1: Non-animal methodologies for food safety risk assessment (15 min)

 Talk 2: Introduction to Thresholds of Toxicological Concern Concept and how in vitro methods and TTC complement each other (15 min)

 Speaker: Dr Heli Hollnagel, Dow Europe, CH

 Talk 3: High-Throughput-Screening: Challenges and Opportunities in food safety risk assessment (15 min)

 Speaker: Dr Ans Punt, Wageningen University and Research Institute - RIKILT, NL